bird-house/birdhouse-deploy/birdhouse/README.rst

    ./bin/birdhouse compose up -d

 If you get a ``'No applicable error code, please check error log'`` error from the WPS processes, please make sure that the WPS databases exists in the postgres instance.
-See `create-wps-pgsql-databases.sh <scripts/create-wps-pgsql-databases.sh>`_ (:download:`download </birdhouse/scripts/create-wps-pgsql-databases.sh>`).
+See |create-wps-pgsql-databases.sh|_.

+.. |create-wps-pgsql-databases.sh| replace:: ``birdhouse/scripts/create-wps-pgsql-databases.sh``
+.. _create-wps-pgsql-databases.sh: birdhouse/scripts/create-wps-pgsql-databases.sh

 Production deployment hardware recommendations
 ----------------------------------------------

-RAM: at least 128 GB, Thredds 32+ GB, Geoserver 8+ GB, leaving spaces for other components and all the various Jupyter users
+RAM: at least 128 GB, THREDDS 32+ GB, GeoServer 8+ GB, leaving spaces for other components and all the various Jupyter users

 CPU: at least 48 cores for parallel computations